seqeralabs/wave-cli/README.md

 * Build container images on-demand for a given container file (aka Dockerfile);
 * Build container images on-demand based on one or more [Conda](https://conda.io/) packages;
-* Build container images on-demand based on one or more [Spack](https://spack.io/)  packages;
 * Build container images for a specified target platform (currently linux/amd64 and linux/arm64);
 * Push and cache built containers to a user-provided container repository;
-* Build Singularity native containers both using a Singularity spec file, Conda package(s) and Spack package(s);
 * Push Singularity native container images to OCI-compliant registries;

 ### Installation